What is National Dessert Day?

 Compact and flavorful, we celebrate these tasty sweets annually on December 15.
 They are everything you love in cakes, just smaller.
 And we would argue they offer the perfect proportion of cake and icing.
 Bake a batch or buy a few and teach your friends the proper way to eat one (hint: break off the bottom of the cake part and put it on top to me make an icing sandwich.
 You’re welcome).

-National Dessert Day - History
+History of National Dessert Day

 The term “dessert” originates from the French word desservir, which translates to the action “to clear the table.”
 This is because dessert is served after a main meal’s dishes have been cleared.
 However, the sweetness of dessert has existed long before there was a proper title for it.
 As an act of worship, ancient civilizations would offer dried fruits and honey to their gods.
 In Ancient Greece, a special sweet bread was made with nuts and honey to make an almost cake-like dish called plakous.
 It is believed the Ancient Greeks may have also invented pie, as Aristophanes mentions sweetmeats and pastries filled with fruit in his plays.